dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_five.rst

 log that in a semi-structured format.
 (Note that the order of execution of these two solids is indeterminate.)

-For example, let's change the example by adding a name to the pipeline.
+Let's change the example by adding a name to the pipeline.
 (Naming things is good practice).

 .. code-block:: python